UMMS-Biocore/dolphin/docs/dolphin-ui/ngsstatus.rst

 **ID:**

 This is a unique run identifier.
-If contacting your local administrator or someone at 'biocore@umassmed.edu' about a specific run, this number will help identify the run quicker.
+If contacting your local administrator or someone at biocore@umassmed.edu about a specific run, this number will help identify the run quicker.

 **Name:**